 For only 7TL ($ 3usd) you will have the real taste of Turkish food.
 Fresh meat, warm bread, some spices and a cup of tea!
 Be careful with the cats, they are super fast when it comes to stealing your food.
 We love this place so much that many days we crossed the whole city center just to go there and eat the köfte. 😀

-Now it´s time to enjoy the Bosphorus Cruise.
+Now it’s time to enjoy the Bosphorus Cruise.
 The boat departure is just beside of the köfte stall, super handy!
-You should buy the hop on hop off boat trip, it will take you to the most important ports on the Bosphorus, till the end of the channel where it reaches the Black Sea.
+You can buy your Hop-On-Hop-Off Bosphorus Boat ticket here (save time buying it in advance).
+It will take you to the most important ports on the Bosphorus, till the end of the channel where it reaches the Black Sea.

 One restaurant that we really liked in Taksim is called Selvi.
-It´s a Turkish buffet restaurant with delicious food, fair price, and some locals.
+It’s a Turkish buffet restaurant with delicious food, fair price, and some locals.
 Its best asset is the big window where you can see all the dishes and choose the most beautiful one.
-The soups were amazing, and my favourite dish was the pilav (rice with spices and pomegranate seeds).
+The soups were amazing, and my favorite dish was the pilav (rice with spices and pomegranate seeds).

 This area is the best spots for a good night out too.
 If you are looking for some action I suggest the bars around Sofyali Sokağı, they have nice cocktails and interesting people.
 For dancing, you can go to Propaganda, Garage, Topless Terrace, Babylon, Indigo, and Kasette.